-The Governing body / trustees takes seriously its responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our school to identify, assess, and support those children who are suffering / at risk of suffering abuse and neglect.
+The Governing Body takes seriously its responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our school to identify, assess, and support those children who are suffering / at risk of suffering abuse and neglect and exploitation.

-As key strategic decision makers and vision setters for the school, the governors will make sure that our policies and procedures are in line with national and local safeguarding requirements.
-Governors will work with the senior leaders to make sure the key actions set out in Safe Setting Safe Staff are in place.
+As key strategic decision makers and vision setters for the schools, The Governing Body will make sure that our policies and procedures are in line with national and local safeguarding requirements.
+The Governing Body will work with the senior leaders to make sure the key actions set out in Safe Setting Safe Staff are in place.

-- There is a safeguarding, child protection and early help policy together with a staff behaviour (code of conduct) policy - The education setting operates safer recruitment procedures by ensuring that there is at least one person on every recruitment panel that has completed Safer Recruitment training.2 - School settings Disqualification by Association is no longer allowed within school settings, although Disqualification under the Childcare Act 2006, still applies to staff themselves.3 - A senior leader has Designated Safeguarding Lead (DSL) responsibility - On appointment, the DSL undertakes interagency training and also undertakes DSL "new to role" training and an "update" course every 2 years - All other staff have access to safeguarding training as appropriate - Any weaknesses in Child Protection processes and procedures are remedied immediately - A member of the governing body / trustees, usually the Chair, is nominated to liaise with the LA on safeguarding issues and in the event of an allegation of abuse made against the Headteacher / Head of School - Safeguarding and Child Protection policies and procedures are reviewed annually and that the Safeguarding, Child Protection and Early Help (Thresholds of Needs) policy is available on the education settings website or by other means. - The Governing body / Trustees consider how children may be taught about safeguarding.
-This may be part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE) and / or for maintained schools through relationship and sex education (RSE) and e-safety (E-Safety Policy). - That enhanced DBS checks are in place for Chairs of Governors / Trustees of independent, academies, non-maintained special schools. - Governors in maintained schools are required to have an enhanced criminal records certificate from the DBS.78 It is the responsibility of the governing body to apply for the certificate for any of their governors who do not already have one.
-Governance is not a regulated activity and so governors do not need a barred list check unless, in addition to their governance duties, they also engage in regulated activity.
-Schools should also carry out a section 128 check for school governors, because a person subject to one is disqualified from being a governor.
-Using the free Employer Secure Access sign-in portal via the Teaching Regulation Agency's (TRA) Teacher Services'web page, schools can easily check if a person they propose to recruit as a governor is barred as a result of being subject to a section 128 direction.
+- There is a safeguarding, child protection and early help policy together with a staff behaviour (code of conduct) policy - The education setting operates safer recruitment procedures by ensuring that there is at least one person on every recruitment panel that has completed Safer Recruitment training.5 - Domestic Settings Only The education setting will ensure that it complies with guidance relating to Disqualification by Association as set out within the amended guidance within the Childcare Act (03.09/2018). - All other settings Disqualification by Association is no longer allowed within school settings, although Disqualification under the Childcare Act 2006, still applies to staff themselves. - The education setting has procedures for dealing with allegations of abuse against staff and volunteers and to make a referral to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have, had they not resigned. - A senior leader has Designated Safeguarding Lead (DSL) responsibility - On appointment, the DSL undertakes interagency training and also undertakes DSL "new to role" training and an "update" course every 2 years - All other staff have access to safeguarding training as appropriate - Any weaknesses in Child Protection processes and procedures are remedied immediately - A member of the Governing Body, usually the Chair, is nominated to liaise with the LA on safeguarding issues and in the event of an allegation of abuse made against the Headteacher / Head of School - Safeguarding and Child Protection policies and procedures are reviewed annually and that the Safeguarding, Child Protection and Early Help (Thresholds of Needs) policy is available on the education settings website or by other means - The Governing Body considers how children may be taught about safeguarding.
+This may be part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE) and / or for maintained schools through relationship, sex & health education (RSHE). - Online Safety